piathmo/mywebsite/AboutPiathPage4.md

 ####### Volume Calculator Challenge
- The Volume Calculator challenge interetsed me because we were essentially creating calculators!
+ The Volume Calculator challenge interested me because we were essentially creating calculators!
 Figuring out the code got tricky with the loops, but I ended up figuring it out.
 I did run into a lot of syntax errors but it was a true definition of trial and error and then success.

- The code I used for that assignment: print("Hello this is a volume calculator!") choice=str(input("Please type the name of the shape you want to find the volume of"))
+print("Hello this is a volume calculator!") choice=str(input("Please type the name of the shape you want to find the volume of"))

 def vol_cube():